pupilfirst/playbook/2-legal-agreement.md

 ## Fee for Agreement Signing

-This is an actual fee to meet legal expenses

-Fee = 100 + 5000[^3]
+Fee = ₹5100

+All these are actual costs.
+One agreement with the all Founders & the actual Partnership itself.
+Partnerships have to be signed on a ₹5000 stamp-paper, the other agreement is signed on a ₹100 one.

 ## Next Steps
 Once you sign legal agreements, you are part of the SV.CO program.
 Read on to learn about one of the most important tools available to you: [Verified Timelines](3-verified-timelines.md).

----
-[^1]: Note, *Promoter* is just a legal term equivalent to Founder.
-[^2]: Why?
-Because Partnerships are far easier to wind down, and you don't have to tackle the complex topic of equity distribution (Who owns how much?) when you start.
-[^3]: All these are actual costs.
-One agreement with the all Founders & the actual Partnership itself.
-Partnerships have to be signed on ₹5000 stamp-papers, the other agreement is signed on ₹100 ones.